 The Salesforce integration user also needs the following permissions:

-Read Access permission for:
+- Read Access permission for: - Campaign Members

 Use a Salesforce permission set to configure these permissions.